 If you have an E-ticket either printed out or saved to your mobile device you don’t have to validate them.
 Just board the train and show it to the conductor, he just needs the PNR number printed on the top of the ticket.

 You will find time tables posted at the train stations and on most platforms.
-It will show all the trains leaving from that station every day.
+It will show all the trains leaving from and arriving to that station every day.
 It will show what type of train (AV/ES- high speed, IC – intercity, R – regional, RV – Regionale Veloce), Train Number, Train’s route – point of origin, stops, and destination, Time it departs from the station, and track (binario) from which it NORMALLY leaves from.

 Check your train number and check your stop, unless you are going to the train’s final destination you will need to know when and where to get off.
 Trains are posted on the tracks according to their final destination, they may not always show the stops in between, your ticket can say Rome to Bologna, but if the train you are taking goes all the way to Venice it will say Train #— to Venezia S.L.
 This can be confusing if you’re looking for a train going to Bologna!
-So check the time table posted for your train number, its final destination, and the stops in between.
-You may have to count which number stop you must get off as the stops are not always announced on the train, or you may not understand the announcement, this is particularly true on the older regional trains.
+So check the time table posted for your train number, its final destination, and note the stops in between.
+You may have to count which number stop you must get off as the stops are not always announced on the train, or you may not understand or hear the announcement clearly, this is particularly true on the older regional trains.

 Double check the track just before your departure time as they have also been known to change tracks after they’ve posted it.
 If they do change tracks they will make an announcement, but most of the time it’s difficult to understand even when they make the announcement in English.